manwar/theweeklychallenge/content/blog/aws-bedrock.md

 `FastAPI` is a web framework for building APIs in `Python`.

-You need activate virtual environment before installing `fastapi`.
+You need to activate virtual environment before installing `fastapi`.

 <br>